 For more information, get Publication 102, Wisconsin Tax Treatment of Tax-Option (S) Corporations and Their Shareholders.
-See page 6 for information on how to get this publication.
+See page 11 for information on how to get this publication.

-- Partnership, estate, or trust modifications If you were a member of a partnership, or you received income from an estate or trust, you will receive a statement from the partnership, estate, or trust notifying you of any modifications to federal income.
-Increase the amount reported in the federal column by amounts shown as add modifications.
-Decrease the amount reported in the federal column by amounts shown as subtract modifications. - Differences in federal and Wisconsin basis of property If the federal basis of your property isn't the same as the Wisconsin basis, see page 9.
+■ Partnership, estate, or trust modifications If you were a member of a partnership, or you received income from an estate or trust, you will receive a statement from the partnership, estate, or trust notifying you of any modifications to federal income.
+Increase the amount reported in the federal column by amounts shown as addition modifications.
+Decrease the amount reported in the federal column by amounts shown as subtraction modifications.